 —Therese Wetterman, project lead, Shaping the Future of Health and Healthcare, World Economic Forum

-Health care organizations appear to be shifting away from launching DOH initiatives just because it “feels good” or “we do it because we know it is good for patients.”
+Health care organisations appear to be shifting away from launching DOH initiatives just because it “feels good” or “we do it because we know it is good for patients.”
 Instead, more leaders are seeing a business case for this investment.
 Indeed, the survey revealed significant increases in two areas among health systems,12 compared to 2017:

 • A 12 percentage-point increase (from 13% to 25%) in the number of health system respondents that said a top goal around their DOH initiatives was to meet new market expectations or adjust to changes in the market